OA-DET3D: Embedding Object Awareness as a General Plug-in for Multi-Camera 3D Object Detection: Experiments

+BEVFormer leverages temporal information, which greatly enhances the network's performance compared to BEVDet, particularly in terms of lower mAVE.
+In the second group, we compare the small and base versions of OA-BEVFormer against BEVFormer, respectively.
+Without modifying the use of temporal information, OA-BEVFormer-Small outperforms BEVFormer-Small in both mAP and NDS by 1.8\%, while OA-BEVFormer achieves a similar improvement of 1.5\% and 1.1\% for the base version.

+The third and fourth groups present a comparison between query-based methods.
+In the tiny version, OA-SparseBEV outperforms SparseBEV with an mAP increase of 1.6\%, while OA-StreamPETR shows a 1.2\% higher mAP than StreamPETR.
+In the small version, the improvement is 0.6\% for OA-SparseBEV over SparseBEV and 0.7\% for OA-StreamPETR over StreamPETR in terms of mAP.
+Synthesizing the results from all groups, it is evident that our method yields more significant gains for the tiny version with a small resolution input and a lightweight backbone.

-The changes of mAP in the training process for \systemname with BEVDet-Tiny and BEVFormer-Small are shown in Figure~\ref{fig:intermediate_results}.
-We observe that our method shows advantages early in training and converges faster.
+Figure~\ref{fig:intermediate_results} illustrates the changes in mAP during the training process for \systemname based on BEVDet-Tiny and BEVFormer-Small.
+Our results demonstrate that our method exhibits advantages early during training and converges faster compared to the baselines.

-Table~\ref{tab:nus-test} summarizes the test set results.
-For the results on the test set, we take the BEVFormer as the baseline and train the models on both train set and val set.
-Without any test time augmentation or model ensemble, \systemname surpasses BEVFormer with VoVNet-99 by 1.3\% in mAP and 0.6\% in NDS, respectively.
-From the above results, we conclude that \systemname can consistently improve the detection performance in terms of mAP and NDS when combined with different base models in different settings.
+Table~\ref{tab:nus-test} summarizes the \texttt{test} set results.
+To generate these results, we use BEVFormer as a baseline for the BEV-based methods in the first group and StreamPETR as a baseline for query-based methods in the second group.
+The models are trained on both the \texttt{train} and \texttt{val} sets.
+Without any test time augmentation or model ensemble, our OA-BEVFormer outperforms BEVFormer with V2-99 by 1.3\% in mAP and 0.6\% in NDS, respectively.
+Compared with query-based methods in the second group, OA-StreamPETR has achieved 55.5\% in mAP and 63.1\% in NDS, surpassing the baseline model StreamPETR by 0.5\% in mAP.
+Based on these findings, we conclude that \systemname consistently enhances detection performance in terms of mAP and NDS when combined with various base models across different settings.

+\parsection{Comparison on Argoverse 2 Dataset} In Table~\ref{tab:av2}, we compare our proposed \systemname with other state-of-the-art methods on the Argoverse 2 dataset\footnote{The results of BEVStereo and SOLOFusion are reproduced by Far3D~\cite{far3d}.}.
+When equipped with a VoV-99 backbone and an input resolution of $960\times640$, \systemname achieves absolutely 1.2\% improvement in mAP and 1.1\% improvement in CDS compared to the strongest baseline, \emph{i.e.}, StreamPETR~\cite{streampetr}.
+Furthermore, it is observable that OA-StreamPETR exhibits a notable decrease in both mATE (mean average translation error) and mAOE (mean average orientation error).
+Given that the Argoverse 2 dataset requires a larger detection range compared to the nuScenes dataset, it introduces greater challenges in feature representation due to increased distortion at farther distances.
+By enhancing object awareness and refining depth estimation at the object level, our approach improves precision in object localization and orientation accuracy.